The moment I open the door, I know.

 I hang up and slide out of the chair, down on my knees, my mouth open in one silent scream.
 Nothing is okay.

-I’ve never seen a dead human, but I open it without hesitation.
+I’ve never seen a dead human being, but I open it without hesitation.
 Granny looks like yesterday, her mouth open a bit – as always when she sleeps.
 Only the apricot-coloured rose between her folded hands is different.
 I sit down next to the bed and look at her.
 Oh, Granny.
-Granny are you really dead?
+Granny, are you really dead?
 I stare at her chest.
 Wasn’t there a movement?
-I put my big hand on her small one and it almost feels like always and I try to sing our lullaby, but I can’t because I’m crying so hard.
+I put my big hand on her small one, and it almost feels like always, and I try to sing our lullaby, but I can’t because I’m crying so hard.

 And that’s what she did.